What is adaptive reuse (and why is it important)?

 The built environment is at the centre of the battle against climate change.
 While the construction process is one of the biggest contributors of manmade emissions, there’s a continuous demand for more infrastructure as the population grows and old, historical buildings reach the end of their lifespan.

 All of this presents a conundrum for our sector, but far from being an insurmountable obstacle, we instead have an opportunity to influence change and drive sustainable practices.
-While it’s not a full proof solution, adaptive reuse is a viable alternative to demolition we should all be considering.
+While it’s not a full proof solution, adaptive reuse is an alternative to demolition we should all be considering.

 Sustainability isn’t a passing trend – it’s here to stay and is constantly evolving.
 If you want to inspire and action change in your career, UCEM’s MSc Innovation in Sustainable Built Environments will give you the skills you need, both now and in the future.